clockworklabs/spacetime-docs/docs/sdks/typescript/quickstart.md

 # TypeScript Client SDK Quickstart

 In this guide, you'll learn how to use TypeScript to create a SpacetimeDB client application.
-While we currently support TypeScript as a client language, we do not yet support writing SpacetimeDB server modules in TypeScript.

-**Before you get started on this guide**, you should complete one of the quickstart guides for creating a SpacetimeDB server module listed below.
+Please note that TypeScript is supported as a client language only. **Before you get started on this guide**, you should complete one of the quickstart guides for creating a SpacetimeDB server module listed below.

 - [Rust](/docs/modules/rust/quickstart)
 - [C#](/docs/modules/c-sharp/quickstart)